ArekX/vue3-electron-app-template/README.md

 2. You want to watch for files or folders outside `electron` folder you will need to add them into `"watch"` inside `"electronPlugin"` inside `package.json`.
 3. If you need to ignore files from electron watch please add them in `"ignore"` in `"electronPlugin"`.
+4. In case some node modules do not copy correctly during building for production, reason can be due to `electron-packager` pruning too many files and not recongnizing that some files or node modules are necessary.
+In order to mitigate this you can add node modules you want to do a full copy (no pruning at all) by specifying their folder names in `"fullCopyModules"` in `"electronPlugin"`.
+5. Electron forge build configuration is located inside `forge.config.js`.
+6. Assets should not start with `/`.
+This will work fine in `npm run serve` because it runs a webpack server in background but it won't work in `npm run build`.

 ### Interop